ansible/ansible-kubernetes-modules/README.md

 ```

 View the plugin source for a full description of the available parameters for each lookup plugin..

-## Module parameters

-If available, the OpenShift Python Client will use a Kubernetes config file to get information about the API.
-Use the following options to control where it looks for the file, and the context it uses to authenticate with the API:

-kubeconfig
-> The default path to the config file is `~/.kube/config`.
-Use to pass an alternate file path.

-context
-> Name of the configuration context to use for authentication.
-If not specified, the current, active contexts is used.

-Use the following parameters to authenticate with the API:

-host
-> Provide the URL to the API server.

-ssl_ca_cert
-> Path to the Certificate Authority certificate file.

-cert_file
-> Path to the server certificate file.

-key_file
-> Path to the private key file.

-api_key
-> API token.

-verify_ssl
-> Set to *true* or *false*.
-If *false*, SSL verification will not be enforced.

-username
-> If using basic auth, provide a username.

-password
-> The password for basic auth.

-## Environment Variables

-Rather than pass the authentication settings as parameters to individual tasks, you can pass the information using environment variables.
-The name of the environment variables is *K8S_AUTH_* followed by the variable name in uppercase.
-For example, *key_file* would be *K8S_AUTH_KEY_FILE*

 ## Role Variables